 - 12% of non-binary students who experienced harassment reported the same.

-The survey also took into account respondents' current employment status.
+The survey also considered respondents' current employment status.

 Some respondents reported that they currently work in the underground economy, and these were among the most likely to report leaving college because of harassment.
 Nearly one third of respondents working in the underground economy say harassment pushed them from college.